AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

     Distance(km) * carbonEmissionFactor

-Travel distances by private car takes into account the actual driving distance between origin and destination location and the distance that it approximately takes to find a parking place at the destination. __Carbon emission factor for private car is 171 g/km__.
+Travel distances by private car take into account the actual driving distance between origin and destination location and the distance that it approximately takes to find a parking place at the destination. __Carbon emission factor for private car is 171 g/km__.
 More information about the car distance calculations can be found from [here](http://blogs.helsinki.fi/accessibility/digiroad-tool/).